Alternatively you can book by post or fax using our Registration Form

 About this course

-This six week online course is designed to equip clinicians with the knowledge and skills required to apply logical problem solving skills to some of the important clinical signs seen in small animal practice.
-Participants will not only develop an effective and robust problem based approach to medical cases but will also improve their skills in assessing clinical pathology and critically reviewing clinical data relevant to internal medicine cases.
+This course is designed to equip you with the knowledge and skills required to apply logical problem solving skills to some of the important clinical signs seen in small animal practice.

 Course format: An intensive tutor-moderated online learning experience.
 Resources include online presentations, course notes, supplementary reading, case assessments and discussion forums in which participants review and discuss cases with their colleagues and the tutors